 - Don’t share any of your username or password to anyone.

-- Check whether your firewall and Anti-Virus is up to date.
+- Check whether your firewall and Antivirus software is up to date.

 - Do not open unknown files, links or emails.